Selm123/Tic-Tac-Toe-Universe/project0-TicTacToe/readme.md

 [OK]After click New game, new game button stop shining and title start to shine.
 When end game then reverse.
 [OK]Fix the new game / reset game and continue / end game [OK]Highest Records using local storage
+[OK]Add music play and stop.
+Change music source to online to make the project smaller

 ** Advanced:
 1. Bring gradius game c#, copy all the things inside to make it a shooting game. konami code to show special selection and play shooting game with elements
-2. **Support custom board sizes**: default is 3x3 but you could allow users to choose a larger board
+2. Make lines using background colour not a picture, and set a timer to change colour gradients constantly
 3. Use a timer to keep changing the words on top (Space, the last frontier)

-4. List all 9 planest on side, select one of them and make them move with the mouse before click
-5. Make lines using background colour not a picture, and set a timer to change colour gradients constantly
+Future interation:
+1. Fireworks when winning
+2. Allow player to choose different images as icon
+3. **Support custom board sizes**: default is 3x3 but you could allow users to choose a larger board

 ** Do finally: